Associate ProfessorPhD, Social Welfare, M.B.E. Bioethics, MSc Non-Profit Leadership, University of Pennsylvania; B.A.

 - (848) 932-2970

 - Gender-based violence and women’s health in sub-Saharan Africa

-Francis Barchi is an associate professor in the Edward J. Bloustein School of Public Policy and a core member of the Institute for Health, Health Care Policy, and Aging Research at Rutgers University.
-In addition, she is an affiliated member of the School of Medicine Faculty at the University of San Carlos in Guatemala.
+Francis Barchi is an associate professor in the Edward J. Bloustein School of Public Policy and a core member of the Rutgers Global Health Institute.
 Prior to joining the faculty at Rutgers, she was a senior fellow in the Center for Medical Ethics at the University of Pennsylvania.

-Dr. Barchi’s work focuses on ethical issues in global health as well as the individual, household, and community factors that influence women’s and girl’s health in southern Africa.
-Her research interests in Africa include violence against women and children, capacity-building in research ethics education in low- and middle-income countries, and ethical issues in international research.
-She is currently the Director of Curriculum for an NIH-funded program in Guatemala where she and her colleagues are training physicians and research faculty at universities and research centers to serve as teaching faculty in biomedical ethics.
-Recently, she has begun two funded studies in Kenya that focus on social and structural factors that influence women’s health.
+Dr. Barchi’s work focuses on ethical issues in global health as well as the individual, household, and community factors that influence women’s and girls’ health and well-being in sub-Saharan Africa.
+Her research interests in Africa include violence against women and children, sexual and reproductive health, capacity-building in research ethics education in low- and middle-income countries, and ethical issues in international research.
 A committed educator, Dr. Barchi teaches at the undergraduate, graduate, and post-graduate levels both at Rutgers and internationally, using case-based and active learning techniques to teach global health, health & human rights, and biomedical ethics.

 - 10:652:201/01:730:248 Foundations of Medical Ethics and Health Policy